 What businesses benefit most from switching from spreadsheets?

-Any business handling EDI orders (such as retail suppliers, brands managing multiple channels, or 3PLs) will benefit from automation, accuracy, and risk reduction.
+Any business handling EDI orders — retail suppliers, brands managing multiple channels, or 3PLs — will benefit from automation, accuracy, and risk reduction.
 The greatest impact is seen in organizations with multiple trading partners and compliance-driven retail programs.

 Run Shipping the Way Your Operation Requires